Early Life and Education

 Edward P. Roski Jr. was born in Oklahoma in 1938.
-His father, Edward Roski Sr., founded Majestic Realty in 1948, which set the foundation for Roski Jr.'s future in real estate.
-He attended Loyola High School in Los Angeles and graduated from the University of Southern California (USC) in 1962 with a bachelor's degree in real estate and finance.
-After graduating from USC in 1962, Roski served in the United States Marine Corps.
+His family later moved to Southern California, where his father, Ed Roski Sr., founded Majestic Realty in 1948.
+Roski Jr. attended Loyola High School in Los Angeles and graduated from the University of Southern California (USC) in 1962 with a bachelor's degree in real estate and finance.

 Rise to Success